learning-zone/javascript-basics/README.md

 **Method 4**

 [Underscore](https://underscorejs.org/#size) and [lodash](https://lodash.com/docs/4.17.10#size) libraries have the method `size` dedicated to calculate the object length.
-We don't recommend to include one of these libraries just to use the `size` method, but if it's already used in your project - why not?
+We don't recommend to include one of these libraries just to use the `size` method, but if It is already used in your project - why not?

 ```javascript
 _.size({one: 1, two: 2, three: 3});